 About the Center

-The Columbia Center for Climate Change Law (CCCL) develops legal techniques to fight climate change, trains law students and lawyers in their use, and provides the public with up-to-date resources on key topics in climate law and regulation.
+The Sabin Center for Climate Change Law develops legal techniques to fight climate change, trains law students and lawyers in their use, and provides the public with up-to-date resources on key topics in climate law and regulation.

-It works closely with the scientists at Columbia University's Earth Institute and with governmental, nongovernmental and academic organizations.
-CCCL is directed by the Andrew Sabin Professor of Professional Practice at Columbia Law School, Michael Gerrard.
-Download our summary on CCCL and its activities.
+We work closely with the scientists at Columbia University's Earth Institute and with governmental, nongovernmental and academic organizations.
+Our activities are spearheaded by Michael Gerrard, Director of the Sabin Center and Andrew Sabin Professor of Professional Practice at Columbia Law School, and Michael Burger, Executive Director of the Sabin Center.
+Download our summary on the center and its activities our recent eReport for Winter/Spring 2016.

 Solving the climate change problem requires profound changes in the behavior of governments, corporations, nonprofit institutions and individuals around the world.
 A complex legal structure is needed to induce and manage these alterations.
 While environmental and energy law are at the center of this structure, many other areas of law will play important roles—corporate, securities, real estate, property, international trade, intellectual property, tax, human rights, contracts, criminal, and others.